 It isn’t often that a burgeoning IT company can feel blessed to play a part in providing for impoverished and at-risk children around the world.
-Sam Shrefler, Chair of Love and Grace Ministries and Vice President of Software Engineering at Candoris, says that, “…Candoris is very much a part of God’s plan for children in Haiti.”
+Sam Shrefler, Board Chair of Love and Grace Ministries – Haiti and Chief Technology Officer at Candoris, says that, “…Candoris is very much a part of God’s plan for children in Haiti.”
 He reflects on the many ways that Love and Grace provides for Haitian children largely due to donations received directly from Candoris.

 Serving others is at the heart of Candoris, a technology solutions provider whose core purpose is reflected in the values of humility, unity, truth, innovation, respecting family, impacting others through servanthood and giving, and in always doing the right thing.
 From the top level down, it is focused on a goal greater than itself; it is focused on helping people in need, particularly children.
-Candoris partners with various nonprofits through time and monetary donations, including Love and Grace Ministries, a nonprofit that provides caring homes for boys in need in Port-au-Prince, Haiti.
+Candoris partners with various nonprofits through time and monetary donations, including Love and Grace Ministries – Haiti, a nonprofit that provides caring homes for boys in need in Port-au-Prince.

 Love and Grace was founded in 2009, just a few months before the devastating 2010 earthquake.
 After the earthquake, needs skyrocketed and the opportunity to aid children grew exponentially.
 The organization grew to not only provide a home, but a ministry that supplies boys with food, medicine, and access to education and tutoring.
 They are a faith-based ministry, and leaders encourage the boys to grow into educated, Christian gentlemen through daily devotions.